 - As permitted by law parents can make an application at any time to any school outside the normal admissions.
 Where places are available applicants will be offered.
 Where there are no places applicants will be refused and can join the waiting list for the school.
 Waiting lists are ranked according to the admission criteria for the school.
-In some cases where a child is already on a school roll locally the place may be offered for the start of the next term. - To apply for reception after the normal admission cycle or for admission into Years 1-6, parents will need to complete an In-Year application form which is available from the school office and the school website. - Parents can apply for the next school year anytime in the summer term, i.e. after Easter of any given year and not before. - Applications in the current school year are processed within a maximum of 10 school days, applications for the next school year are processed in the late summer months and outcomes are communicated in the early Autumn term at the latest. - Pupils that are refused a place and added to the waiting list and remain on the waiting list.
-Waiting lists are rolled over from year to year. - As required by the School Admissions Code parents will be notified within 10 school days of the outcome of their application and will be sent a written outcome, with a reminder of the right of appeal, within 15 School Days.
+In some cases where a child is already on a school roll locally the place may be offered for the start of the next term. - To apply for reception after the normal admission cycle or for admission into Years 1-6, parents will need to complete an In-Year application form which is available from the school office and the school website. - Applications in the current school year are processed within a maximum of 15 school days, applications for the next school year are processed in the late summer months and outcomes are communicated in the early Autumn term at the latest. - Pupils that are refused a place and added to the waiting list and remain on the waiting list.
+Waiting lists are rolled over from year to year. - As required by the School Admissions Code parents will be notified within 15 school days of the outcome of their application and will be sent a written outcome, with a reminder of the right of appeal, within 15 School Days.
 All in-year applications and the outcome are reported to the Local Authority within 2 days.